Academic Calendar 2024/25

 Issues in the Information Society

-Prerequisite(s): 45 credits, to include at least 9 credits of Sociology and/or MACS.
+Prerequisite(s): 45 university-level credits including at least 9 credits of SOC and/or MACS.

 Corequisite(s): None.